awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 1. On the **Configure Instance Details** page, for **Stop \- Hibernate Behavior**, select the **Enable hibernation as an additional stop behavior** check box\.

 1. Continue as prompted by the wizard\.
 When you've finished reviewing your options on the **Review Instance Launch** page, choose **Launch**\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.

 ------
 #### [ AWS CLI ]